Battelle CCDS™ FAQ

 We confirm that the hydrogen peroxide is removed from N95s prior to re-use using handheld monitors.
 Battelle tests masks from each run to ensure they are below the permissible exposure limit (PEL) of 1 ppm.
 No significant residual odor has been reported.

-Battelle CCDS™ can decontaminate the same N95 respirator up to 20 times without degrading performance.
+Battelle CCDS™ can decontaminate the same N95 respirator multiple times without degrading performance.
 The CDC shared the test results for the Battelle CCDS VPHP process on N95s that confirmed performance and fit are maintained.

 Contact Battelle to enroll in our decontamination program, receive your site codes for labeling, and determine your preferred transportation method.

 Check out the documents below for information on how your healthcare system or personnel can use the Battelle CCDS Critical Care Decontamination System™

 Click on the image of the document to the left for information about the preparation and collection of compatible N95 respirators for decontamination by Battelle using the Battelle CCDS Critical Care Decontamination System™.

 Click on the image of the document to the left for information about the preparation of compatible N95 respirators for decontamination by Battelle using the Battelle CCDS Critical Care Decontamination System™

 Click on the image of the document to the left to review this fact sheet.
 The fact sheet informs you of the significant known and potential risks and benefits of the emergency use of decontaminated N95 or N95-equivalent respirators.
 These respirators have been decontaminated using the Battelle CCDS Critical Care Decontamination System™